Roboy/parkour-training/README.md

 # parkour-training

 This is one of two main repositories for the parkour project at Roboy.
+Our initial goal was to provide an environment and initial solution for the [parkour challenge](https://roboy.org/win).

+After some time and direction changes, we conctentrated on trying to pass through the bouncy-catle track untill the ramp and after using a simple policy, to experiment with training a motion-capture mimicking solution.

+## Repositories and code stucture

 Our  environment, initial training experiments and simple walking demo can be found here.

 For the advanced experiments with learning motion-capture based and compositional policies, refer to [parkour_learning](https://github.com/Roboy/parkour_learning)